-This badge represents the educator's ability to provide specific, immediate, and continual feedback to inform students of progress.
+This microcredential represents the educator's ability to provide specific, immediate, and continual feedback to inform students of progress.

 Teacher to student feedback involves the teacher being willing and able to provide the students with critiques and information that will assist the student to improve upon their thought processes and take the next steps that will improve their academic growth.
 The teacher's role in teacher to student feedback is to provide information to the student through meaningful comments and examples that will provide them with opportunities to improve their educational growth.

-To earn this 0.5 credit badge you will submit two different types of evidence from the list below to demonstrate your proficiency in providing teacher to student feedback.
+To earn this 0.5 credit microcredential you will submit two different types of evidence from the list below to demonstrate your proficiency in providing teacher to student feedback.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 Effective feedback to learners does not include general praise or grades.
 The following are non-examples of effective feedback: